jwjwyoung/DUPChecker/README.md

     (3).
 A  required field has been changed to non-required.

-Violating the first two rules will definitely lead to upgrade failures caused by syntax incompatibility, which will be referred to as `ERROR` by SLCChecker; violating the third rule may lead to failures, which will be referred to as `WARNING` by SLCChecker, if the new version generates data that does not contain its no-longer-required data member.
-For other type of changes such as changing field type, SLCChecker will output `INFO` level information.
+Violating the first two rules will definitely lead to upgrade failures caused by syntax incompatibility, which will be referred to as `ERROR` by DUPChecker; violating the third rule may lead to failures, which will be referred to as `WARNING` by DUPChecker, if the new version generates data that does not contain its no-longer-required data member.
+For other type of changes such as changing field type, DUPChecker will output `INFO` level information.

 ## Installation

-Checkout SLCChecker to your local machine.
+Checkout DUPChecker to your local machine.

     `git clone git@github.com:jwjwyoung/SLCChecker.git`